sudiptadandapat/Task2-HttpClientReponse/README.md

 Open src/app/app.component.html to access HTML code.
 Delete the content that is currently in the file, and then add the required code:

-I created a <div> with class container to hold all content,which into two sections of six columns each.
+I created a div tag with class container to hold all content,which into two sections of six columns each.
 The left-hand side will hold search form and the right, the weather data.

 In first half, I also add a button that will submit what you’ve typed search input to APIXU, which will then return the requested weather details.